-- foster a deeper engagement in pro bono activities with other stakeholders of justice.
+- Foster a deeper engagement in pro bono activities with other stakeholders of the justice system

-All pro bono activities will be managed and centralized under this Centre.
+All pro bono activities are managed and centralised under this Centre.
 Additionally the Centre will, inter alia, be responsible for the following activities:

 - running legal clinics at SMU;

 - organise and host programs to raise pro bono consciousness.